-Everyone knows that martial arts gives you a full body workout.
-Almost any martial arts technique requires using every muscle group from your legs, core, shoulder and arms.
-This kind of fitness cannot be be gained at the gym!
+Everyone knows that martial arts give you a full body workout.
+Almost any martial arts technique requires using every muscle group from your legs, core, shoulder, and arms.
+This kind of fitness cannot be gained at the gym!

 Can you imagine what it would be like to eliminate the pain you have been feeling in your body as you get older?

 I know how you feel.
 You work hard every day.
 You are sick and tired of your daily routine of just coming home every day and watching television, cooking dinner and slowly letting your body age and deteriorate.

 Work has its own stresses.
 People around you are demanding and the boss needs to get the project done NOW.
 Or maybe just the job itself just robs you of your energy and takes a lot out of you.